Aphrodite: 6 Powerful Ways to Connect With the Goddess of Love and Beauty

 Wine

-Always wash your hands before giving an offering.
+Wash your hands (always wash your hands before giving an offering).

 How Do You Dispose of Offerings?